cityofaustin/vision-zero/toolbox/load_agol_layer/README.md

 Each layer must be configured in the `LAYERS` object in [`settings.js`](/toolbox/load_agol_layer/src/settings.js).
 See the docstring in the settings file for specifics.

-When creating a new database table to hold feature data, polygon geometries should always be stored in a `Multipolygon` column type to avoid future issues.
+When creating a new database table to hold feature data, polygon geometries should always be stored in a `Multipolygon` column type called `geometry` to avoid future issues.
 As well, any columns that will be populated with AGOL feature attribute data should exactly match the column names used in AGOL, except they should be lowercase.

 See the [database documentation](/database#geospatial-layers) about geospatial layers for additional details.